 After the detailed consultation process at our Harley Street or Guildford Clinic which has resulted in a clear understanding of your goals, the next stage is the nose job operation itself.

 As rhinoplasty is a highly delicate and skilled operation, it’s normal for patients to feel a little apprehensive.
-Our aim is to make you feel safe and confident throughout your journey which is why our lead rhinoplasty surgeon Mr Rowe-Jones and his consultant anaesthetist will see you in your room before your operation to review everything you wish to talk about.
+As nose specialists, our aim is to make you feel safe and confident throughout your journey which is why our lead rhinoplasty surgeon Mr Rowe-Jones and his consultant anaesthetist will see you in your room before your operation to review everything you wish to talk about.

 In the operating room itself, our calm and reassuring team will ensure you’re feeling relaxed and comfortable, as the general anaesthetic takes effect.
 Once you’re asleep, the operation typically takes around two and a half to three hours – although this can of course vary depending on the complexity of your nasal anatomy and the results we’re aiming for.

 You will have a small, light dressing or cast over your nasal bridge and you may have some very fine, dissolvable stitches in the skin between your nostrils.
 We will administer painkillers before you wake and avoid routinely putting packing in your nose so you are able to breathe easily.

 In some cases, patients are able to return home the same day, while other cases may call for an overnight stay.
 Either way, we’ll give you a good run down of how your nose job operation went, and make absolutely sure that everything is in order before you go home to relax.
 Naturally, we’ll also give you detailed and careful guidance about aftercare, and when we’ll be seeing you next to check on the healing process.

 Along with primary, secondary or revision and ethnic types of rhinoplasty, there are three broad approaches to nose job surgery.